April 7, 2019 / 3 Comments

-Villa Borghese was created to host a valuable collection of Cardinal Shipyon Borghese (Scipio Borghese), who was passionate about collecting works of art.
+Villa Borghese (today’s Borghese Gallery Rome) was created to host a valuable collection of Cardinal Shipyon Borghese (Scipio Borghese), who was passionate about collecting works of art.
 He was distinguished with a truly subtle taste and unique intuition as a collector.
+Once you’ve planned your trip to Rome and found where to stay, his famous gallery is one of the first locations that should be on your itinerary.

 The idea of creating a country villa, as a place of joy and pleasure – Casa di Delizia, arose when its collection became numerous and famous in Rome and Europe.
 The villa’s construction began in 1613; it was headed by the renowned architect Flaminio Ponzio, and then by Giovanni Vazancio.
 Over the decoration and layout of the surrounding Villa Park worked Pietro Bernini, the father of the famous Giovanni Lorenzo Bernini.